ivanlin9522/gym-cartpolemod/README.md

 - mass of the pole = 0.1
 - length of the pole = 0.5
 - magnitude of the force = 10.0
-- friction at the cart = 5e-4
-- friction at the pole = 2e-6

-Noise cases(v0 to v6):
-- v0: Noise free
-- v1: 5%  Uniform Actuator noise
-- v2: 10% Uniform Actuator noise
-- v3: 5%  Uniform Sensor noise
-- v4: 10% Uniform Sensor noise
-- v5: 0.1 var Gaussian Sensor noise
-- v6: 0.2 var Gaussian Sensor noise

-Note: The sensor noise is added to the angle, theta alone, and the actuator noise is added to the force.

 Some Neural network parameters:
 - Discount rate     : gamma = 0.95